dotnet/performance/src/benchmarks/micro/README.md

 ## Tooling

-To run the benchmarks, you need to [download dotnet cli](../../../docs/prerequisites.md) first.
+To run the benchmarks, you need to download dotnet cli or use the python script, please see [Prerequisites](../../../docs/prerequisites.md) for more.

 We use BenchmarkDotNet as the benchmarking tool, you can read more about it in [our short summary](../../../docs/benchmarkdotnet.md) (it's recommended).
-The key thing that you need to remember is that **BenchmarkDotNet runs every benchmark in a dedicated process and stops the benchmarking when a good level of precision is met**.
+The key thing that you need to remember is that **BenchmarkDotNet runs every benchmark in a dedicated process and stops the benchmarking when a specified level of precision is met**.

 ## Quick Start